 Baking Hack 4: Use dental floss to perfectly level your cake

 The secret to professional-looking cakes, both inside and out, is perfectly level layers.
 But it can be tricky to do this with a knife by eye.
 Measure where you want the cake layer to be, insert toothpicks all around at the same level and wrap a long piece of plain unflavoured dental floss around the cake, using the toothpicks as guides.
-Cross over the ends of the floss and pull in opposite directions.
-Easy peasy!
+Cross the ends and pull - like a baker’s version of a cheese wire assassin.
+Perfect layers, no knife stress.

 Baking Hack 5: Put eggs in warm water to get them ready for baking